 B. an illustration should illustrate; if you need two illustrations it means that the first one did not work, or was not complete.
 Scripture uses two illustrations when there are two points to develop.
 Make them applicable to real life so that when people come across such situations in real life, hopefully the message of the sermon will be recalled ‘the words of the wise are as fastened nails’ Ecc 12:11.
 Illustrations can take various forms, so that there is huge scope for meaningful and interesting illustrations, so that no sermon should lack interesting information.
-An occasional anecdote, or point from a book, or news item, can be used as illustrations, but Spurgeon says in his Lectures to My Students that too many illustrations is like a house with too many windows, whereas no illustrations is like a house without any windows.
+An occasional anecdote, or point from a book, or news item, can be used as illustrations, but Spurgeon says in his Lectures to My Students that too many illustrations is like a house with too many windows, whereas a sermon without illustrations is like a house without any windows.
 They should be sprinkled like salt in appropriate places.
 Do not strive to insert an illustration if the topic is simple and clear enough already.

 C. the application needs to contain the free offer of the Gospel, along with an appropriate warning about its neglect.
 A sermon without the free offer is like a house without a door.
 The door should be opened with a Gospel invitation.
 Theologically, sinners close in with Christ and find Him in the free offer of the Gospel.
 Application can also be trickle-fed throughout the sermon, for example, at the end of each heading.
 Illustrations can be used in the same way.
 To catch the attention of careless hearers it can be useful to have a pointed application or interesting illustration in one’s introduction, to highlight the purpose of the sermon and to make them sit up and listen.

 D. the overall tone and the impression created by the sermon is important and needs careful attention.
 Is it clear, warm and inviting, with suitable seriousness and warning?
 This is what will be felt and remembered much longer than the details of the message.